budulinek/arduino-altherma-controller/README.md

 * **Manual Connect** (default).
 Same as disabled, but manual connection to the P1/P2 bus is possible (see the P1P2 Status page).
 The controller does not reconnect to the P1/P2 bus after reboot or if the connection is interrupted (see **Connection Timeout**).
 * **Auto Connect** (advanced).
 The controller tries to (re)connect to the P1/P2 bus (to the main Daikin controller) after (re)start, or if the connection is interrupted (see **Connection Timeout**).
 No attempts to reconnect are made if the controller is **Not Supported by the Pump** (see the P1P2 Status page).
 Enable **Auto Connect** at your own risk and only after you have successfuly connected manually! **Check the P1P2 Status page for P1/P2 errors and monitor Daikin EEPROM Writes in order to minimize Daikin controller EEPROM wear!**

+**EEPROM Write Quota**.
+Daily quota for writes to the EEPROM of the main Daikin controller.
+Every command sent via web interface (**Write Command** on **P1P2 Status** page) or via UDP = write cycle to the Daikin EEPROM.
+If the daily quota is reached, the command is dropped.

 **Connection Timeout**.
 * In **Manual Connect** mode, an attempt to connect to the P1/P2 bus (to the main Daikin controller) fails if connection is not established within the **Connection Timeout**.
 After timeout, the controller will show **Disconnected** state on the Status Page.
 Also, the controller disconnects from the P1/P2 bus if regular communication with the heat pump (with the main Daikin controller) is interrupted for a period longer than the **Connection Timeout**.
 * In **Auto Connect** mode, the controller will transition to **Connecting...** state if regular communication with the heat pump (with the main Daikin controller) is interrupted for a period longer than the **Connection Timeout**.

-**Target Temp.
-Hysteresis**.
+**Target Temperature Hysteresis**.
 Hysteresis for writing target temperature or target setpoint commands (packet type 0x36).
 Applies for write commands received via UDP.
 The purpose is to minimize Daikin controller EEPROM wear.

 ## Packet Filter